TreeTopTech/AppStoreDocs/List2Buy/PRIVACY_POLICY.md

 ## 4. Advertising

-- **AdMob Integration:** The app uses Google AdMob to display ads.
-AdMob may collect device information and use cookies or similar technologies to serve and personalize ads.
-See [Google's Privacy Policy](https://policies.google.com/privacy) for more information.
+- **Google Mobile Ads:** List2Buy uses Google Mobile Ads (AdMob) to display ads.
+AdMob may collect device information (such as device ID, IP address, and ad interactions) to serve and personalize ads.
-- **Consent:** On first launch, the app will ask for your consent to show personalized ads.
-You can choose to allow or deny personalized ads.
-If you deny, only non-personalized ads will be shown.
-- **Ad Frequency:** Ads are shown at a limited frequency (e.g., saving a list) and never interrupt critical app functionality.
+- **User Consent:** On first launch and as required by law (e.g., GDPR, CCPA), you are asked for consent regarding personalized ads.
+You can change your consent preferences at any time in the app settings.
-- **No Data Sharing:** The app does not share your list or personal data with AdMob or any other third party.
+- **No Personal Data Sharing:** List2Buy does not share your lists, notes, or any personal data with Google or any third party.
+Only ad-related device data is handled by Google, as described in their [Privacy Policy](https://policies.google.com/privacy).

 ## 5. Permissions

 - **Storage:** The app requests access to your device's storage to save and load your lists.
-- **Network:** The app uses network access only for loading ads (if enabled) and for sharing lists if you choose to do so.
+- **Network:** The app uses network access only for loading ads.

 ## 6. Security